ignaciosalia/learningtracker/README.md

 ## Fighting with git in windows
 I can't connect my git to github I continue getting an error to create a new repository but I will kepping working yesterday I finish my first react App I continue improving it an playing with it so I hope solve the git issue in the next days :P

+## Fighting wit node, npm and react
+Ughh a long day figthing with node and trying to install it my secundary laptop running ubuntu but still is not running, properly it doesn't create a project or let me  update to the latest version wel I will continue trying and troubleshooting.
+Also today I realize how much I miss using ubuntu and linux in general